the-web-teaching-server/tuto-02/README.md

 This tutorials aims to practice Elm!
 In the first part, you will add a small functionnality to the counter example.Then, you will create a Todo-list application.

-The optional parts are aboutmake your application support several languages!
+You will probably need to look at [the slides of the lecture](https://slides.com/sebbes/the-web-teaching-server-elm-intro/) (`Ctrl+Click` to open in a new tab).

 ## The counter